Effects and Filters¶

 Make the Effects widget visible in

-4 - Custom Effects shows all effects you have created by saving an effect stack.
+Show all custom effects shows all effects you have created by saving an effect stack.

-5 - Favorite Effects shows all effects that were flagged as a favorite effect.
+Show all favorite items shows all effects that were flagged as a favorite effect.
 This is the same list that appears when selecting Insert an effect from the right-click menu of a clip in the Timeline, or by clicking the Favorite Effects in the Timeline toolbar.

 Effect/Composition Stack¶